root202/squat-machine/README.md

 - This has not been tested
 - This was written between 0000 and 0200 on a sunday night, after about 4 hours of sleep
 - The docker stuff is REALLY untested, like, wouldn't bet your beer it works
-- I'm not settled on using cli options, i.e those might all switch to env vars.
-Would make my life WAY easier

 # WtF?
 A little selenium script (python3) for automated tipping on an interval.